"What I eat in a day" video

-"What I eat in a day" videos are a current trend on several social media platforms, including Twitter, TikTok and YouTube.
-The videos consist of a person describing all the meals and snacks that they ate during a given day, often as part of a given diet.
-The videos have recently become increasingly popular, with some of them accumulating millions of views, and they are considered a very profitable industry for the people making them.
-However, some people have raised concerns that the videos may promote an unrealistic standard for healthy eating and contribute to the development of eating disorders.
+"What I eat in a day" videos are a trend on several social media platforms where a person describes all the meals and snacks that they eat during a given day, often as part of a given diet.
+The videos, shared on platforms including Twitter, TikTok and YouTube, become increasingly popular in 2020, with some of them accumulating millions of views, and they are considered a profitable industry for the people making them.
+Some have raised concerns that the videos may promote an unrealistic standard for healthy eating and contribute to the development of eating disorders.

 Format

 These videos often feature a montage of the food that the creator eats over the course of the day, sometimes with the associated calorie count of the foods that they describe.
 Unlike related mukbang videos, however, in which participants eat large amounts of food, the diets described are often restrictive.
 However, other videos are labeled as "unhealthy" and depict large portion sizes and higher amounts of processed food.